Enjoy vibrant flavors with mango salsa with jalapeno. This easy recipe is versatile and perfect for summer gatherings.

 - 1 diced jalapeno, seeded and finely diced

-- ¼ packed finely diced cilantro leaves, finely chopped
+- ¼ cup packed cilantro leaves, finely chopped

 - 1 lime, juiced